Main Menu

 How Do You Calculate Price Sensitivity?

 The simplest calculation is arc elasticity: E = (% change in quantity demanded) ÷ (% change in price).
-For segment-level precision, econometric models estimate elasticity coefficients using transaction data, controlling for confounders.
+For segment-level precision, econometric models estimate elasticity coefficients from transaction data with appropriate controls for confounders.

 What Is Another Name for Price Sensitivity?